HeartDhamma

 as they are being worn.

-Just as a ship, navigating the ocean during the rainy months,
+Just as a ship, navigating the ocean in the monsoon,

 and its mast and rigging would be further damaged